 - What happened?

 - What were you thinking/feeling?

-- · Who has been affected, and how?
+- Who has been affected, and how?

 - What do you need so that things could be better?

 - What needs to happen to repair some of the harm that has been caused?

-If any incident requires further adult support, this will be recorded on a Debrief Form and logged in the Incident Book.
+If any incident requires further adult support, this will be logged in the Incident Book stored in the office.
 Parents at this point may be informed.

-7.2 Physical restraint
+7.4 Physical intervention

-In some circumstances it may be necessary for staff to use reasonable and proportionate force to restrain a pupil to prevent them:
+In some circumstances it may be necessary for staff to use reasonable and proportionate force to manoeuvre a pupil to prevent them:

-- · Hurting themselves or others - · Damaging property
+- Hurting themselves or others - Damaging property

-Incidents of physical restraint must:
+Incidents of physical intervention must:

-- · Always be used as a last resort
+- Always be used as a last resort

 - Be applied using the minimum amount of force and for the minimum amount of time possible

 - · Be used in a way that maintains the safety and dignity of all concerned

-- Never be used as a form of punishment
+- · Never be used as a form of punishment

-- · Be recorded and reported to parents
+- Be recorded and reported to parents

-In order to support staff members to make decisions about when to use physical restraint, the schools will provide regular training from Norfolk STEPS.
+In order to support staff members to make decisions about when to use physical intervention, the schools will provide regular training from Norfolk STEPS.
 Individual plans will be put in place for specific children when a need is identified.